Every language has its different grammar rules for tenses.

 In English, verbs express tenses.
 They are inflected with the suffixes (-ed, -ing, -s) to indicate time (present, future, past, etc).
 ASL has its own grammar rules for tenses in some similar ways and some different ways.

-In an English sentence, "she gave me a hug last year", the past tense for "give" has to be "gave".
-It can be considered as redundant or tautological in ASL sense; however, it's not incorrect in English.
-In ASL (like some other spoken languages), the sign "last-year" is already a past tense itself: LAST YEAR SHE HUG ME.
+For example, in an English sentence, "she gave me a hug last year", the past tense for the verb "give" must be inflected to "gave".
+This could be considered redundant or tautological in ASL sense; however, it's not incorrect in English.
+In ASL (like some other spoken languages), the sign "LAST-YEAR" is already a past tense itself: LAST-YEAR SHE HUG ME.